WSPR TV User Guide

 Value Types

-Currently, three native types are supported:
+Currently, 10 native resolution / range types are supported:

-Extended Telemetry Message Definition
+Custom Telemetry Message Definition

 More precisely, WSPR TV operates on BigNumber / 2, with the least significant bit (HdrTelemetryType) removed since it is always 0.
 When BigNumber is mentioned later in this section, it will always be this truncated, 37.5 bit version.